An Introduction to Your Sleep Score

 Naturally, some nights you'll sleep less and that’s perfectly okay.
 One, or a few nights of poor sleep won't ruin your Sleep Score forever.
 Anywhere between 70-84 is still considered good; however, scoring below 70 is a sign from your body to place more emphasis on getting the quality rest you need.

-It’s helpful to keep in mind that your body knows what it needs and will provide you with the signs required to achieve balance.
+It’s helpful to keep in mind that your body knows what it needs and will provide you with the signs needed to reach proper balance.
 Your Sleep Score is designed to serve as a reminder of those needs.
 If you find yourself scoring below 70, it may be time to focus your attention on gaining momentum toward the 85 range.

-- Create a nighttime routine that helps you relax and unwind before getting into bed, such as taking a hot shower/bath, reading a book, doing some light yoga, or practicing mindfulness with Moment.
+6. Create a nighttime routine that helps you relax and unwind before getting into bed, such as taking a hot shower/bath, reading a book, doing some light yoga, stretching, or practicing mindfulness with Moment .
+This will permit your body and mind to adapt a sleep ritual of sorts, allowing you to enter a 'powering down' mode prior to hitting your pillow.

 For more information on your Sleep Score, please visit The Pulse.